-The second stage of the Apache Point Observatory Galaxy Evolution Experiment (APOGEE-2) employs the “archaeological” record embedded in hundreds of thousands constituent stars to explore the assembly and formation history of the Milky Way.
-In essence, the details as to how the Galaxy evolved are preserved today in the motions of its stars as well as in their chemical compositions.
-APOGEE-2 maps the dynamical and chemical behaviors of Milky Way stars with the use of observations from the 2.5-meter Sloan Foundation Telescope at the Apache Point Observatory in New Mexico (APOGEE-2N), and the 2.5-meter du Pont Telescope at Las Campanas Observatory in Chile (APOGEE-2S).
-Together with the NASA planet-finding missions Kepler and Kepler-2, APOGEE-2 measures also the abundances of carbon, oxygen, nitrogen and iron in planet-hosting stars, and subsequently, studies the role that these elements play in the formation of planets.
+The second generation of the Apache Point Observatory Galaxy Evolution Experiment (APOGEE-2) observes the “archaeological” record embedded in hundreds of thousands of stars to explore the assembly history and evolution of the Milky Way.
+In essence, the details as to how the Galaxy evolved are preserved today in the motions and chemical compositions of its stars.
+APOGEE-2 maps the dynamical and chemical patterns of Milky Way stars with data from the 1-meter NMSU Telescope and the 2.5-meter Sloan Foundation Telescope at the Apache Point Observatory in New Mexico (APOGEE-2N), and the 2.5-meter du Pont Telescope at Las Campanas Observatory in Chile (APOGEE-2S).

 Key Science Questions